 One huge advantage of traveling with kids under 5 is that they're not yet tied down to a school schedule.
 The upside is that you can visit when older kids are in school, theme parks are less crowded, and hotel prices are less expensive.
 September is a particularly good time to visit, and January is also a smart bet.

 Choosing a hotel at Universal Orlando Resort makes it easy to nip back to your home base when everyone needs to unwind and recharge.
-The four on-site hotels range in price from value-priced to upscale, and there's a fifth hotel on the way in 2016.
+The are five on-site hotels range in price from value-priced to upscale.
 Guests staying at on-site resorts get free Universal Express Unlimited Passes, which is a huge perk.

 If you're spending just one day at Universal Orlando, plan on heading to Islands of Adventure, which has the most rides and attractions geared to little ones.
 Make a beeline for Seuss Landing, a section of the park themed to the whimsical world of Dr. Seuss.
 In Marvel Hero Island, Storm Force Accelatron is a spinning ride with no height minimum, while over at Jurassic Park, kids at least 36 inches tall can take flight on the Pteranodon Flyers.
 In the Wizarding World of Harry Potter, the Flight of the Hippogriff is an ideal first coaster for the under-5 crowd.